tinko26/ao/docs/modules/alloc.md

 # ao_alloc.h

+...

 This module encapsulates an allocator that supports dynamic memory management.

+- standard library contains similar functions, but not in a freestanding runtime environment.
 - dynamic memory management
 - reference counting
 - allocate, release, retain